 Have a question related to branding?
 Just Ask The Blake Project

-Sponsored by: The Brand Licensing Workshop
+Sponsored by: The Blake Project’s Brand Licensing Audit

 Join us at The Un-Conference: 360° of Brand Strategy for a Changing World

-A unique, competitive-learning workshop limited to 100 participants
+A unique, competitive-learning workshop limited to 50 participants (Selling Out Quickly)

 As in the marketplace — some will win, some will lose, All will learn

 ~In Partnership with the American Marketing Association and the Miami Marlins~

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education

 Branding Strategy Insider helps marketing oriented leaders and professionals like you build strong brands.
 BSI readers know, we regularly answer questions from marketers everywhere.
 Today we hear from Jennifer, a Reporter in Chicago, Illinois who writes…

 I have an assignment for Gourmet Business, an ezine read by gourmet food and housewares retailers, to write about the biggest licenses in 2013.
 I am hoping you could share some of your brand licensing insight with our readers.